-If you live in a manufactured home, also known as a mobile home, you know that frozen pipes are, unfortunately, a fairly common occurrence in the winter months.
 Except this winter, you won’t need to rely on a professional to fix your pipes.
-Not only does your manufactured home make your pipes accessible for you to do the fix on your own, but all the knowledge is available to you as well.
+Not only does your mobile home make your pipes accessible for you to do the fix on your own, but all the knowledge is available to you as well.
 Keep reading to learn how you prevent frozen pipes in your manufactured home this winter.

 How to fix frozen pipes in 1, 2, 3